Héctor Timerman

 Héctor Marcos Timerman (16 December 1953 – 30 December 2018) was an Argentine journalist, politician, human rights activist and diplomat.
 He served as his country's Minister of Foreign Affairs from 2010 to 2015, during the presidency of Cristina Fernández de Kirchner.

-Life and times
+Biography

 Early life and career

 Héctor Timerman was born in Buenos Aires, to Risha (née Mindlin) and Jacobo Timerman.
 He was of Lithuanian Jewish descent.